breannjohnson12/Exploring-Fashion-Trends-and-Sales-Metrics-Project/README.md

  **Through my analysis I answered the following questions:**

- * What products sell the most and least?
+ * How does listening behavior change over different times of the day, days of the week, or months?
- * What are the top-selling fashion categories in each season?
+ * Are there peaks in streaming activity (e.g., morning vs. evening listening)?
- * How do different materials perform across seasons?
+ * Which tracks have the longest average play duration?
- * What is the relationship between wishlist additions and actual purchases?
+ * Who are the top artists based on frequency of plays?
- * What percentage of customers add products to their wish list but do not purchase them?
+ * Does the listening behavior differ across different platforms (if available) such as the web player versus mobile?
- * Which materials are most preferred by customers in each age group?
+ * What is the distribution of play durations in minutes, and are there outliers or tracks with unusually low or high play durations?
- * What is the correlation between average rating and sales count?
-Do highly-rated products sell better?
+ * Is there a relationship between play duration and whether a track was skipped?
- * Are certain products more likely to be out of stock in specific seasons?
+ * Which albums have the highest engagement, and does the context of play (e.g., autoplay vs. curated selection) vary by album?
- * What are the most popular colors and patterns in fashion trends from 2018-2022?
+ * How often do users skip tracks, and are there patterns in the songs that tend to be skipped?

 ## 📌 Project Workflow
 1️⃣ **Data Collection & Cleaning** → Process raw data using Python.